djericj/Downgrooves.Core5/README.md

 Downgrooves.com is my personal music project website.
 As a DJ and music producer for over 25 years, I have ammased an extensive collection of original music, dj sets and performance YouTube videos.
 This site collects all those resources into a single space.

+The original source for the Angular web site that consumes this API can be found at my GitHub at github.com/djericj/Downgrooves
+The original source for the Xamarin Forms Mobile app that consumes this API can be found at my GitHub at github.com/djericj/Downgrooves.Mobile